What is Respondeat Superior?

 This test comes from the Second Restatement of Agency and is the test adopted by the Maryland court.

-Every year, there are legal malpractice cases that stem from lawyers screwing up one fundamental principal: releasing the servant releases the master from liability.
+Every year, there are legal malpractice cases that stem from lawyers screwing up one fundamental principle: releasing the servant releases the master from liability.
 For example, you cannot settle with or release with prejudice a doctor and maintain a claim against the hospital for the actions of the doctor.

 Counsel must consider all four of these potential options in looking for additional insurance coverage or money to satisfy a settlement or verdict.Car Accident Cases